msouth44/Meg-South/README.md

 Here is an example of [code that I wrote to figure out the ages of Nobel Prize winners at the time of receiving the award](age_nobel_winners.md).
 The ages were then used to create a scatterplot with a trendline using Seaborn.
 This was part of a task in a project called "A Visual History of Nobel Prize Winners" found on DataCamp.

-**Tidy Data by Dropping Column**
+**Tidy Data by Dropping Columns**

 Here is an example of [code that I wrote to drop columns out of a dataframe](drop_columns.md) so that only relevant information was left behind.
 This was part of a task in a project called "The Hottest Topics in Machine Learning" found on DataCamp.

 **Creating a Wordcloud**

 Here is an example of [code that I wrote to create a wordcloud](wordcloud.md).
-This word cloud represents commonly found words in titles of research papers that were created during the NIPS (Neural Information Processing Systems) conference from 1987-2017.
+This word cloud represents commonly found words in titles of research papers that were created during the NIPS (Neural Information Processing Systems) conferences from 1987-2017.
 This was part of a task in a project called "The Hottest Topics in Machine Learning" found on DataCamp.

 Questions?
 Email me: